ng-angular-stack/ng-query/apps/docs/insertions/insert-factory.md

 :::warning

-- It only accepts one parameter
+- The first parameter is used to be the expected return type where the insertion is added
 - It does not handle generic type parameter
   :::